This page shows you how to create and manage Tags in your Google Kubernetes Engine (GKE) clusters.

 Delete tag keys and tag values

 Before you delete tag keys and values, ensure that the tags are detached from all resources.
-Then, refer to Deleting tags to delete the keys and values.
+Then, see Deleting tags to delete the keys and values.